Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 ITIL certification

-ITIL is the industry-recognized set of qualifications that includes 5 levels.
-The highest credential is the ITIL Master for those professionals who work in IT service management and have extensive experience with ITIL practices.
-It’s not exactly a role-based certification specifically for solution architects, but since ITIL is a popular management framework, the person that mastered its principles would be a valuable asset in any managerial position.
+ITIL is the industry-recognized set of qualifications that includes five levels.
+The highest credential is the ITIL Master, which is for IT service management professionals with extensive experience with ITIL practices.
+It’s not a role-based certification specifically for solution architects.
+Still, since ITIL is a popular management framework, the person who mastered its principles would be a valuable asset in any managerial position.

-The description states that to be certified, you must be able to “explain and justify how you have personally selected and applied a range of knowledge, principles, methods and techniques from the ITIL Framework and supporting management techniques, to achieve desired business outcomes in one or more practical assignments.”
-So, there is no training course or fixed syllabus for this exam since every candidate will be tested within their own unique range of experience.
+The description states that to be certified, you must be able to “explain and justify how you have personally selected and applied a range of knowledge, principles, methods, and techniques from the ITIL Framework and supporting management techniques to achieve desired business outcomes in one or more practical assignments.”
+So, this exam has no training course or fixed syllabus since it evaluates every candidate within their unique range of experience.

 - Designing and planning a cloud solution architecture;